 If you live with a partner, then you’ve argued over the bedroom temperature before.
 Some of us get colder easier than others, but is there a single best temperature for sleeping?
 Well, it turns out that there is.
-Not only is there a specific range which our body prefers, but it demands it to sleep.
+Not only is there a specific range that our body prefers, but it demands it to sleep.

 Why Does The Temperature Matter?